EDCD/EDDN/schemas/codexentry-README.md

 Here we document how to take data from an ED `CodexEntry` Journal Event and properly structure it for sending to EDDN.

-Please see [EDDN Schemas](...) for general documentation for a schema such as this.
+Please consult [EDDN Schemas README](./README-EDDN-schemas.md) for general documentation for a schema such as this.

 ## Senders
 The primary data source for this schema is the ED Journal event `CodexEntry`.